 - Customers will be asked to pass through a walk-through metal detector or the security scanner.
 If you have a pacemaker/ICD – please let us know before going through any scanning equipment.

 - As a result of these checks you may be subject to other searches which will be performed by a member of the team, either by hand, handheld metal detector or explosive trace detection equipment.
+The search may involve a close inspection of your clothing, which includes inside the waistband.
 Once this is complete you will be able to collect your luggage.
+The search equally applies to those who need special assistance and families travelling with children: please let us know how we can makes things easier for you.

 - All items of luggage are screened by x-ray, however we do carry out random checks which may include hand searching, explosive trace detection swabbing and testing of certain liquids, gels or pastes.
 These processes are carried out in accordance with EU and UK legislation.